IEE Attorneys in Los Angeles

 - Your child’s needs have changed, and the school district is not addressing those needs.

-- Parents aren’t required to give a specific reason why they’re requesting an IEE.
+- Parents aren’t required to give a specific reason why they’re requesting an IEE, even in a due process hearing.

 - An IEE cannot be performed by an employee of the school district.